mrSHIHAB1/PostgreSQL/README.md

 ---

 ## 🗂️.
-Explain the GROUP BY clause and its role in aggregation operations.
+GROUP BY clause and its role in aggregation operations.

 The `GROUP BY` clause groups rows that have the same values in specified columns into summary rows.
 It is used in combination with aggregate functions like `COUNT()`, `SUM()`, `AVG()`, etc.